GMSantos4/CV/README.md

 # CV

-This repository is to store my works in computer vision.
-"main_VGG16" file is part of my final artile in my Data Science MBA.
+Here goes the final code of my Final Article.
+You can see my [Final Article](https://www.linkedin.com/in/gustavo-miranda-dos-santos/) (in portuguese) in my LinkedIn.